uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ### Submission

-In section, one of the teaching staff will sign off on what you completed.
+In section, one of the course staff will sign off on what you completed.

 You will be able to take your paper with you, and you should continue brainstorming throughout your project.